Any industry is only as good as the sum of the talents within it. We encourage the development of talent in a number of ways:

 To help individuals develop their career or for members to grow their organisations, we provide a recruitment centre offering essential information for job seekers and employers alike.

 The recruitment centre offers help to those wanting to join the events industry, make the next move or to find the essential candidate to fill a key vacancy.
+Members can post their job vacancies here, to try and fill their positions.

 Our salary survey is essential reading for anyone who needs to benchmark salaries for different job roles.